Saturation-Aware Angular Velocity Estimation: Extending the Robustness of SLAM to Aggressive Motions: RELATED WORK

+~ Several \ac{SLAM} algorithms were proposed to overcome the challenges posed by aggressive motions.
+In the FAST-LIO2 \ac{SLAM} algorithm~\citep{Xu2022}, an~\ac{IEKF} back-propagates the estimated state to deskew the point cloud after the prediction step.
+FAST-LIO2 was tested at angular speeds up to \SI{21.7}{\radian/\second}, without specifying accelerations and with no mention of gyroscope saturations.
+Another algorithm robust to aggressive motions is the DLIO \ac{SLAM} algorithm \cite{Chen2023}.
+In DLIO, scans are deskewed using the lidar motion estimated by integrating \ac{IMU} measurements with a constant jerk and angular acceleration model.
+After roughly aligning the scan with the map through deskewing, the scan alignment is refined using the \ac{GICP} \cite{Segal2009} registration algorithm.
+Their method was tested at angular velocities up to \SI{\maxangularspeedcollege}{\radian/\second} and linear accelerations up to \SI{\maxlinearaccelerationcollege}{\meter/\square\second}, but was not tested under saturated gyroscope measurements.
+Although promising, the aforementioned methods use \ac{IMU} measurements to compute the prior for their optimization process.
+If \ac{IMU} measurements are incomplete because of saturations, they might lead the optimization to converge far from the true solution.
 An approach to tackle sensor failures is introduced in the LOCUS \ac{SLAM} algorithm \cite{Palieri2021}.
 They introduce a health-monitoring module in their method to detect sensor malfunctions.
-In contrast, we propose a way to not only detect but also recover from gyroscope failures, as robots do not have a direct alternative for such measurements.
-To the best of our knowledge, the only algorithm that was specifically designed for aggressive motions is our previous work \cite{Deschenes2021}.
-In it, we introduced a \ac{SLAM} algorithm that takes into account the skewing uncertainty during registration.
+In contrast, we propose an approach that not only detects but also recovers from gyroscope failures, as robots do not have a direct alternative for such measurements.
+To our knowledge, the only lidar-inertial \ac{SLAM} framework which is robust to \ac{IMU} saturations is Point-LIO \cite{He2023}.
+It consists of an on-manifold \ac{EKF} that registers each individual point to the closest plane as it is measured and that uses a kinematic model to model \ac{IMU} measurements as an output.
+Point-LIO therefore does not need to deskew incoming scans and is more robust to \ac{IMU} saturations.
+To test their method, the authors conducted experiments in which gyroscope saturations were encountered over smooth motions.
+In our previous work \cite{Deschenes2021}, we introduced a \ac{SLAM} algorithm that takes into account the skewing uncertainty during registration.
 This allowed our localization and mapping algorithm to give more importance to certain portions of a scan that were less affected by scan skewing.
 However, since our method was not robust to gyroscope saturation, we limited our experiments to angular speeds up to \SI{11}{rad/\second} and linear accelerations up to \SI{200}{\meter/\second}$^2$.
-As can be seen, none of the \ac{SLAM} algorithms presented previously were designed for gyroscope saturation.
-This motivates the need for an angular velocity estimation method relying on other sensory measurements.
-Such methods can be relied upon in the case of gyroscope saturations during aggressive motion.
+The aforementioned limitations motivate the need for an angular velocity estimation method relying on other sensory measurements, which can be relied upon in the case of gyroscope saturations during aggressive motions.